HewlettPackard/shs-docs/docs/portal/developer-portal/operations/ncn_personalization.md

 # NCN personalization

+Use this configuration method to install SHS on NCN worker nodes only if the system uses CSM 1.2 or earlier versions.

 This section is only for systems using CSM 1.2 or earlier versions.
 For systems using CSM 1.3 or later versions, skip this section and instead proceed to the [NCN image customization](ncn_image_customization.md#ncn-image-customization) instructions.

 Ensure that the [Setup](setup.md#setup) section preceding this section has been completed prior to running any steps in this section.